FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 	i) Peptide sequences and sample identification (ID) number;
 	ii) Sample ID number, station, depth in meters below the surface the sample was collected at, best-hit BLASTP protein and species annotation and the corresponding Uniprot Entry number for the identified proteins;
 	iii) Sample station depth and [O~2~].
-	The depth and [O~2~] were joined to peptide sequence and BLASTP annotations by ID number, depth and station using *tidyverse* package [@R-tidyverse] running under R v4.1.3 and RStudio v2023.06.0 XXX Naaman to get location (https://posit.co/)  XXX.
+	The depth and [O~2~] were joined to peptide sequence and BLASTP annotations by ID number, depth and station using *tidyverse* package [@R-tidyverse] running under R v4.1.3 and RStudio v2023.06.0 [@RStudio].
 The resulting merged dataset was filtered for those *Prochlorococcus* peptides, detected from 0 to 300 m below the surface, annotated as a subunit of *Prochlorococcus* chlorophyll binding proteins (Pcb); Photosystem II (PSII); Cytochrome b~6~f (Cytb~6~f);  Photosystem I (PSI); NADPH Dehydrogenase (NDH); Plastoquinol Terminal Oxidase (PTOX); Plastocyanin (PC); Ferredoxin (Fd); Ribulose-1,5-bisphosphate oxygenase (RUBISCO);  ATP Synthase;  FtsH proteases (FtsH) or ribosomes.
 	Detected peptides were re-annotated for consistency and labelled, where feasible, according to strain, clade, subunit and protein complex.
 Full protein sequences corresponding to detected proteins were obtained from UniProt (https://www.uniprot.org/) and analyzed in Molecular Evolution and Genetic Analyses X (MEGAX) software  (https://www.megasoftware.net/).
 Sequences for proteins for each of the thirteen *Prochlorococcus* strains identified in the dataset were aligned with MUSCLE using UPGMA cluster method and a lambda of 24 with a -2.9 gap open penalty and 1.20 hydrophobicity multiplier.
 Overall mean pairwise distance between protein sequences was determined using bootstrap variance estimation methods.
 Maximum likelihood phylogenetic trees were assembled using 1000 bootstrap replications with a 95% site coverage cut off. *Prochlorococcus* FtsH isoform identities, and functions, were inferred by sequence comparisons to the characterized four isoforms of FtsH protease of *Synechocystis* sp.
-PCC6803 (CITATONS).
+PCC6803 [@bonisteelStrainSpecificDifferences2018].
 Data for each strain was plotted against depth and  [O~2~] and sampling station.

 When assessing the presence of a particular protein complex at a sampling location, all peptides belonging to all subunits of the complex were included to give the greatest number of data points.
 As this data was acquired on a discovery mission rather than through targeted peptide approaches, it is difficult to discern accuracies of strain assignment annotations, particularly as the proteins of interest in this study are highly conserved across strains.
 We are, however, confident in clade classifications for each protein examined.
-A caveat to interpretation of this data is the peptide detection bias inherent to mass spectrometry CITATION.
+A caveat to interpretation of this data is the peptide detection bias inherent to mass spectrometry XXX Aurora CITATION XXX.
 The data is also limited by the number and nature of protein spectra in the SEQUEST database: a peptide sequence was not determined unless there is already a known spectrum for that peptide in the SEQUEST database, hence some peptides of interest may not be identifiable.
 Furthermore, a peptide must be detected above a certain threshold abundance in order to be considered an accurate ‘hit’.

 ## *Prochlorococcus* culturing and experimental design {.unnumbered}

 Three xenic cultures of *P. marinus* were obtained from Bigelow Labs, NCMA Maine, USA.
 MED4 (CCMP1986) is from High-Light adapted (HLI) clade; SS120 (CCMP1375) is from Low-Light adapted (LLII/III) clade; and MIT9313 (CCMP2773) is from Low-Light adapted (LLIV) clade.
 Cultures were maintained in incubators set to 22°C with a light/dark cycle of 12 h.
 The PAR level for maintenance cultures reflected PAR in the source niche of the ecotype; MED4, of 160 µmol photons m^-2^ s^-1^ with illumination from STANDARD Products Inc. Cool White F24T5/41K/8/HO/PS/G5/STD, 24 watts, fluorescent bulbs; SS120 and MIT9313 at 30 µmol photons m^-2^ s^-1^ with illumination from Philips Cool White F14T5/841 Alto, 14 watts, fluorescent bulbs.
 To maintain active growth all strains were transferred weekly with 1 in 5 dilutions with Pro99 media [@mooreCulturingMarineCyanobacterium2007] prepared with autoclaved artificial seawater [@bergesEvolutionArtificialSeawater2001].

 Controlled growth experiments were performed using MCMIX-OD or MC1000-OD PSI Multicultivators (Figure \@ref(fig:LabeledMC); PSI, Drásov, Czech Republic).
 Each multicultivator individually controls 8 tubes at a common temperature of 22°C.  Each tube containing 70 mL of Pro99 media was inoculated with 10 mL of growing maintenance culture.
 In a factorial matrix design, each tube was then subject to an individual combination of sinusoidal photoperiod (4, 8, 12, 16  h);  reaching a peak PAR (30, 90, 180 µmol photons m^-2^ s^-1^), with defined spectral bandwidth (White LED, 660 nm, 450 nm).
 [O~2~] levels (2.5 µM, 25 µM, 250 µM) were imposed by bubbling tubes with varying ratios of air and
 Nitrogen (N~2~), with consistent 0.05% of Carbon Dioxide (CO~2~) gas, delivered through a 0.2 μm sterile microfilter via a G400 gas mixing system (Qubit Systems Inc., Kingston, Ontario, Canada).
-[O~2~] in situ was verified using oxygen optodes (PyroScience, Germany) inserted into tubes for real-time measurements, with a temperature probe in the bath of the bioreactor to correct [O~2~] measures for temperature fluctuations.
+[O~2~] *in situ* was verified using oxygen optodes (PyroScience, Germany) inserted into tubes for real-time measurements, with a temperature probe in the bath of the bioreactor to correct [O~2~] measures for temperature fluctuations.
 In addition, the Pyroscience software corrected [O~2~] based on the salinity of the media (32 ppt).
 The flow rate of the gas mixture was controlled, but variations in bubbling speed, PAR and culture density affected the [O~2~] achieved in each tube.
 A low [O~2~] of 0.5 µM - 5 µM (reported as 2.5 µM hereafter),  was achieved by sparging with a gas mixture containing 99.95% N~2~ and 0.05% CO~2~.
 An intermediate [O~2~] of 10 - 25 µM (reported hereafter as 25 µM) was achieved by sparging with a gas mixture containing 98.95% N~2~, 0.05% CO~2~ and 1% O~2~.
 A high O~2~ of 200 µM - 280 µM (reported hereafter as 250 µM) was achieved by sparging with lab air (78% N~2~, 21% O~2~, 1% Ar and 0.05% CO~2~).

 The full crossing of all factor levels would yield 4 x 3 x 3 x 3 = 108 treatments, x 3 strains for 324 possible combinations.
 Consistent absence of growth of some strains under some levels of photoperiod, PAR, or [O~2~] meant we completed 268 growth factor treatment combinations.